tidyverse/dplyr/revdep/problems.md

 ## In both

+*   checking whether package ‘pRolocGUI’ can be installed ...
+WARNING
+    ```
+    Found the following significant warnings:
+      Warning: namespace ‘lme4’ is not available and has been replaced
+      Warning: namespace ‘MatrixModels’ is not available and has been replaced
+    See ‘/home/muelleki/git/R/dplyr/revdep/checks/pRolocGUI/new/pRolocGUI.Rcheck/00install.out’ for details.
+    ```

 *   checking DESCRIPTION meta-information ...
 NOTE
     ```
     Authors@R field gives more than one person with maintainer role: